List of Brentford F.C. players: Players

 Outside left Patsy Hendren balanced cricket and football to make 308 appearances in two spells between 1907 and 1927.

 While "not a great footballer", Geordie Reid ended his time at Brentford as the club's record Southern League goalscorer.

 Full back Dusty Rhodes played for, captained and managed Brentford at varying times between 1908 and 1919.

 Archie Ling was the first goalkeeper to make 100 league appearances for Brentford.

 A local lad made good, full back Bertie Rosier made 127 appearances either side of the First World War.

 Inside forward Jack Lane captained Brentford during many of his 234 appearances between 1925 and 1931.

 Forward Ernie Watkins was the first Brentford player to score 20 Football League goals in a season.

 Andrew McCulloch scored 22 goals in 45 games during the 1977–78 season to help the club to promotion from the Fourth Division.

 Andy Sinton made 182 appearances between 1985 and 1989 and won 12 England caps later in his career.

 Dean Holdsworth scored 76 goals in 145 appearances between 1988 and 1992.

 Marcus Gayle made 230 appearances across two spells with the club between 1988 and 2006.

 Ghanaian international Lloyd Owusu scored 87 goals in two spells between 1998 and 2007.

 Michael Dobson made many of his 211 appearances as captain.
 His father George also played for the club.

 Until 2023, Toumani Diagouraga's 246 appearances was the club record for a player born outside the British Isles.

 Central midfielder Adam Forshaw finished his Brentford career on 100 appearances.

 Central defender Tony Craig made 127 appearances between 2012 and 2015 and was voted the club's 2013–14 Players' Player of the Year.

 Until 2023, Danish right back Henrik Dalsgaard (who made 162 appearances between 2017 and 2021) was Brentford's most-capped international player.

-A cult hero winger, Spaniard Sergi Canós' 249 appearances is the most by a Brentford player born outside the British Isles.
+A cult hero winger, Spaniard Sergi Canós' 249 appearances was, until 2025, the most by a Brentford player born outside the British Isles.

 French forward Neal Maupay scored 41 goals in 95 appearances between 2017 and 2019.
 He returned to Brentford on loan in 2023 and made a further 34 appearances, scoring eight goals.

 Forward Ivan Toney averaged more than a goal every other game during his Brentford career and was the club's first post-war player to be capped by England.